Cell: (612) 889-2456

 We moved to Ellsworth, MN when I was 10, and then to Pillager, MN when I was a sophomore in high school.
 Dad was principal there, as well as coaching football, basketball, track and field, and wrestling.
 Needless to say, his love and passion for sports was passed on to his 3 girls, as we all went into teaching and coaching!!
 It was the era of Title 9, so I had the opportunity to compete in basketball, volleyball, and track and field.
 In my freshman year, we played 6 person basketball, with 2 rovers, 2 offensive and 2 defensive players.
 I was quick and a pretty good shooter, so I got to play rover.
 (A good thing, as I am not sure I could have stopped at the center line as the offensive and defensive players had to do!!)
 By my sophomore year, they had changed the rules to 5 person basketball, utilizing the entire court.
 At that time, basketball was played in the Fall because of gym space.
-We played volleyball in the winter, when there were gyms available.
-In track and field, girls could not run farther than 880 yards and we had a softball throw instead of the shot put.
-My how things have changed!!
+We played volleyball in the winter, when gyms were available.
+In track and field, girls could not run farther than 880 yards and had the softball throw instead of the shot put.

 I received All-Conference honors in basketball, volleyball and track and field.
 I hold the 100 yard dash record (set in 1973, retired since it is yardage!)
 I was a State Competitor in the long jump in 1973, when it was a one class system.
 I also hold the 3 year scoring record for basketball.
-I was very blessed to have parents who believed in girls’ athletics early on, and to be able to compete with both of my sisters on all of these teams!!
+I was blessed to have parents who believed in girls’ athletics early on, and to be able to compete with both of my sisters on all of these teams!!